History KS3: Fascism

 - At least one study of a significant society or issue in world history and its interconnections with other world developments.

-The video can be used for whole class direct instruction and/or with smaller groups and individuals.
+This short film can be used for whole class direct instruction and/or with smaller groups and individuals.

-Individually or in groups, students could predict the video content in advance drawing up a key word list and, whilst watching, cross check what they thought they knew with what they learned.
+Individually or in groups, students could predict the film content in advance drawing up a key word list and, whilst watching, cross check what they thought they knew with what they learned.
 This could help correct any preconceptions, assumptions or misconceptions.

 Students could initially watch and then later ‘write the script’ or provide a voice over, recalling information from memory by way of retrieval practice in a ‘storyboard’ style.